DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 How about history of governing <span title"jp. 総督 It is more akin to governor-general">generals</span>..."

 In that instance he felt strange.
-After turning page, Kay felt that he should go to previous one.
+After turning page, Kai felt that he should go to previous one.
 Urza Federation map.
 There was a photo of black pyramid.
 Demons graveyard.